FanwangM/pydata-ldn-2014/slides/intro.md

 Problem:

-- ~ 8 millions questions, ~23 Gb xml for posts
+- ~ 18 millions questions, ~23 Gb xml for posts alone
 - too large to use pandas on laptop
 - multiple tables, relationships (e.g. tags)

-Suggestion: store in a database, load the data we care about in pandas.
+Idea: store in a database, load the data we care about in pandas.
 ]

 ---